This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 IMPORTANT NOTE: When changing the "Database Schema Owner" database account's password it is necessary to reconfigure all of the servers that are part of the TrueSight Capacity Optimization (TSCO) instance (All Application Servers and ETL Engine Servers).

-- In TSCO 10.5 or newer, the following link to the product documentation describes how to to update the database password within the TSCO configurationif it has been changed by your DBA:
+In TSCO 10.5 or newer, the following link to the product documentation describes how to to update the database password within the TSCO configuration if it has already been changed by your DBA:

 Typically only the DBA will have access to modify this file (although any Oracle Client user should have access to view it).